Alltagsküche

 - 5

-Season with salt, pepper, cumin, oregano, chilli powder and a few dashes of hot pepper sauce.
+Season with salt, pepper, cumin, oregano, chilli powder and hot pepper sauce.
+If you want a smokier flavour, add the smoked paprika now.

 - 6